Rayna’s

 1. Your Phone is on 24/7- You're the human equivalent of a 24-hour helpline.
 Whether it's late-night medication questions or early morning emergency calls, your phone is always on, just in case.
 2. You Speak Fluent Medical-ese You've picked up so much medical...

-Self-Care Throught Reflection
+Self-Care Through Reflection

 In a world that seems to spin faster with each passing day, dedicating time to nurture ourselves can feel like a luxury we can't afford.
 Yet, it is in these moments of pause and care that we find our deepest strength and renewal.
 Self-care is an act of love, not just...